Service pages are part of the Services feature and might not be

 Dependency map

-To view dependency maps for trace data in service pages, your organization must purchase distributed tracing (opens in a new tab) and have it enabled in your tenant.
+To view dependency maps for trace data in service pages, your organization must

 Understand trends

+Each service has its own dependency map that includes trending requests, errors, and latencies for that service and upstream and downstream services.
 Arrows on connecting edges indicate increases and decreases in trends for duration, requests, and errors, so you can identify spikes to focus your investigation.
 Although the icons are the same, each trend uses a different color for the arrow icons to visually indicate the trend type.
 When you select a trend statistic from the Trends menu, the icons change to match your selection.
+Single, double, and triple arrows indicate different percentages of change.
+An edge with a triple arrow indicates a larger trend than an edge with a single arrow:| Arrow type | Icon | Indication |

-Single | Change of 0% up to 5% | |
+| Single | Change of 0% up to 5% | |

-Double | Change greater than 5%, up to 15% | |
+| Double | Change greater than 5%, up to 15% | |

-Triple | Change greater than 15% |
+| Triple | Change greater than 15% |

 Find the root cause

+Using the dependency map on its own might be enough to identify where issues are occurring and which services to investigate.
+Sometimes, you need more information to identify the root cause, such as exploring span details to identify issues with a particular operation in a service.
 From a dependency map, you can access options to open a predefined query in Trace Explorer for the selected service.
-This capability means you don't have to create a query without any context and have a starting point to investigate from.
-Click the click the more icon and choose one of these options:
+This capability means you don’t have to create a query without any context and have a starting point to investigate from.
+Click the click the more icon and choose one of these options:- Explore trace data opens Trace Explorer with a predefined query.
+You can add additional search criteria as you define your search.

 - View full map opens Trace Explorer, scoped to the topology view.
 The full topology map provides a broader perspective to help identify upstream and downstream issues.